weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-4-secure-container-firewalls.md

 It takes several minutes to download and start all the containers, watch the output of `kubectl get pods -n sock-shop` to see when they're all up and running.

-<h2 id="secure-container-firewalls-network-monitoring-secure-the-application-by-applying-network-policy-which-gets-enforced-by-weave-net">Secure the application by applying Network Policy, which gets enforced by Weave Net</h2>
+<h2 id="secure-container-networks-firewalls-network-monitoring-secure-the-application-by-applying-network-policy-which-gets-enforced-by-weave-net">Secure the application by applying Network Policy, which gets enforced by Weave Net</h2>

 Now we'll use Kubernetes policy to secure the application.